George-Olufemi/George-Olufemi/README.md

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from reading, sketching, and touch typing to some whacky ones like writing with my left hand.

 📚 I also love reading books on personal development & financial literacy.
-My favorite ones are The Secrets of the Millionare Mind, The Compound Effect by Darren Hardy in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki.
+My favorite ones are The Secrets of the Millionare Mind by T. Harv Eker, The Compound Effect by Darren Hardy in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki.

 ✈️ I love traveling too.